evanx/rquery/README.md

 ```
 https://demo.redishub.com/ak/@gyu3vn0/ztrp8y8
 ```
 where an account and keyspace have been randomly generated.
-Note that generated ephemeral account names start with `@.`
+The account name is prefixed with a `@` symbol in this case.

 Then we can use `curl $rdemo` as follows:
 ```shell